cocopuff2u/MOFA/latest_raw_files/README.md

 ## 🛠️ Repository Overview

 - **Scripts Location**: All scripts used to retrieve and process the data are located in the `/.github/actions/` directory of the repository.
 These scripts automate the fetching and formatting of app data from Microsoft-provided feeds.
-The raw data is automatically updated every 4 hours using a GitHub Action, which is triggered by workflows located in the `/.github/workflows/` directory.
+The raw data is automatically updated every 1 hour using a GitHub Action, which is triggered by workflows located in the `/.github/workflows/` directory.
   - **Purpose**: The scripts collect app metadata, convert it into multiple formats, and ensure the information remains current.

 ## 📄 File Outputs